-The landlocked country of Paraguay is located in central South America.
+Paraguay is a landlocked country found in South America.
+The capital of Paraguay is Nuestra Señora Santa María de la Asunción, more commonly known as Asunción.
 Argentina borders the country to the south, Brazil to the northeast and east, and Bolivia to the northwest.
 Paraguay is often fondly called the "Heart of South America” due to its central location in the continent.
 The country is physically divided into two parts by the Paraguay River that runs centrally through the country.

 What Type Of Government Does Paraguay Have?